Tips for Choosing the Right Treadmill

 Sole is also a brand that offers treadmills known for their revolutionary cushioning system – Cushion Flex.
 This suspension system is one of the best, as it can reduce the impact on the spine, knees, and feet by up to 40% than running on asphalt surfaces.
 Currently, they offer seven treadmill models, covering to meet the needs of every user.

 The Sole F85 is the best-rated treadmill from this brand at the moment.
 Even if it’s not the most expensive and the most inclusive, it’s quite an outstanding piece of exercising equipment.
-It’s a heavy-duty treadmill that supports users up to 400 lbs, offering speeds up to 12 MPH, just about the speed required by marathon athletes to practice.
+It’s a heavy-duty treadmill that supports users up to 400 lbs, offering speeds up to 12 MPH.
 It comes equipped with a 4.0 CHP DC motor.
 Read Full Review.

 Overall, the NordicTrack T 7.5 S Treadmill is a great entry-level machine for those looking to stay at home and get fit, with Personal Interactive Training.
-The T 7.5 S frame is light enough to handle easily while still sturdy enough for multiple users to enjoy the treadmill daily.
+The T 7.5 S frame is light enough to handle easily while still sturdy enough for multiple users.
 The maximum weight capacity for the T 7.5 S is 300 lbs.

 The T 7.5 S comes equipped with a DurX Commercial Plus 3.0 CHP motor capable of reaching top speeds of 12 MPH.
 This motor runs relatively quiet, allowing you to work out without disturbing family members or neighbors.
-The available incline range on the T 7.5 S is 0% to 12%, which is enough range to ramp up your calorie burn.
+In addition, the available incline range on the T 7.5 S is 0% to 12%, which is enough range to ramp up your calorie burn.
 Read Full Review.

 The 3G Cardio Elite Runner Treadmill features a powerful 4.0 HP motor (continuous duty), reaching speeds up to 12 miles per hour (in increments of 0.5 mph).
-The treadmill can incline between 0 (flat) to a 15 percent grade with a power incline.
+In addition, the treadmill can incline between 0 (flat) to a 15 percent grade with a power incline.

 The Elite Runner features a sizeable 22″ x 62″ deck for running, jogging, or walking.
 This treadmill is built to last and comes with the best home warranty I have seen on treadmills.
-The upgraded orthopedic treadmill belt is thicker and more comfortable than competitor belts.
+In addition, the upgraded orthopedic treadmill belt is thicker and more comfortable than competitor belts.
 Read Full Review.